MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 }
 ```

-This way, if you ever need to add other options like 25% or 75%, you only need to add those numbers to the list in parenthesis and you're done.
+This way, if you ever need to add other options like 25% or 75%, you only need to add those numbers to the list in parentheses and you're done.
 You can even put the definition of the list in a variable that's defined in a central `variables.scss` file.
 By the way, this utility [already exists in Bootstrap 4](https://getbootstrap.com/docs/4.5/utilities/sizing/).

-Using a class as opposed to inline styles also makes it easier to modifiy the display of all images at once.
+Using classes instead of inline styles also makes it easier to modify the styling of all images at once.
 For example, if you decide all images should be full-width on mobile, you only need to add that rule once, no need to throw around `!important`'s or modify multiple CSS definitions (this is also where the inline styles approach would break down):

 ```scss
 $image-widths: (25, 50, 75, 100);